 The other goal of CT is to care for orphans and vulnerable children living in the slum.
 When Nick started his outreach work, he did not have plans to build an orphanage.
 He started by reaching out to kids that reminded him of himself.
 He started simply by providing shelter.
 He had such a connection with the few kids that he eventually made it possible to provide food and education.
 Although it was a struggle, he knew that he finally found his purpose.
 Word eventually got out—more and more kids started coming to Nick.
 Eventually, the Treehouse Orphanage was formed.
-Read more about Nick and his project with GO below.
+Community Transformers has been recognized as one of the best youth-led community organization in the Nairobi area.
+Nicholas leads an amazing group of staff and volunteers, and together they have been able to provide home-based care for 400 individuals living with HIV/AIDS, run weekly HIV/AIDS support groups which benefit 105 people, and care for 36 orphans living at the Treehouse Orphanage.
+In addition, they have rescued 250 children living on the streets and helped to reunite them with family members or referred them to other children’s homes.